Off-Grid Water in the High Desert

 Common water system stress points:

-It’s to detect stress early and respond calmly
+The goal is not to eliminate failure.
+It is to detect stress early and respond calmly.

 Simple practices like listening, checking, and responding early prevent most major issues.